danielcmlim/Elemental-Platformer/README.md

 - Progressively challenging level design
 - Collision detection

+## Design Decisions

+- **Responsive movement**: Focused on responsive player controls so movement and jumping feel consistent and give the player precise control.
+- **Environmental hazards**: Added hazards to make players consider their movement and timing rather than simply moving through each level.
+- **Collision detection**: Used collision detection to determine interactions between the player, platforms and hazards and create consistent gameplay behaviour.

 ## Gameplay

-Players navigate each level while avoiding hazards and moving across platforms.
+Players navigate while avoiding hazards and moving across platforms.
 Progress depends on accurate movement, timing and understanding each level layout.

 ## Technologies